RoBOPPics/BB/_pages/robot-manual.md

   nav: "robotman"
 ---

-The 2023 prototype of the BallBOPPer autonomous tennis training robot is currently being tested, and is evolving rapidly towards a first release.
+The 2023 prototype of the BallBOPPer autonomous tennis training robot is currently being tested, and is evolving rapidly towards the Kickstarter release.

 A technology demonstration video is expected to be released Spring of 2023.